CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

 weight: 8
 ---

-## Upgrade Procedure from 4.0.1 to 4.1.0
+## Postgres Operator Upgrade Procedure from 4.0.1 to 4.1.0

 This procedure will give instructions on how to upgrade to Postgres Operator 4.1.0.

-After you complete this procedure you will have updated your version of the operator and all clusters will be using the updated containers images.
+{{% notice info %}}

+As with any upgrade, please ensure you have taken recent backups of all relevant data!

+{{% / notice %}}

 ##### Prerequisites.
 You will need the following items to complete the upgrade: